RavanH/xml-sitemap-feed/readme.txt

 == Changelog ==

 = 5.4 =
-TODO revisit transients solution in transients_actions() or at least prevent this from running on *every* AJAX call TODO fix visible news sitemap when deactivated
+TODO allow inclusion of taxonomies that belong to a post type that is not included TODO revisit transients solution in transients_actions() or at least prevent this from running on *every* AJAX call TODO fix visible news sitemap when deactivated
-TODO respond 404 for non existant (or deacctivated) sitemaps?
+TODO respond 404 for non existant (or deactivated) sitemaps?
 * FIX: "Failed opening required" when no template
 * FIX: Nginx Helper purge urls
 * Filter domains in taxonomy and author sitemaps